Skip to content

 When I discovered this tactic, I had legitimate reasons to mislead employers about my work history.
 Not only had I worked for startups – which recruiters hate, but I was also seeking to work multiple jobs at the same time.
 I needed a way to claim that I was working for a completely fabricated company, role, and title – and yet still pass the background check.

 If you are interested in working multiple jobs at the same time, it’s absolutely vital that you freeze your The Work Number report.
-Be sure to read our compendium on TWN here: Blog and Resources page.
+Be sure to read our compendium on TWN here.

 This is a substantial problem for anyone who is overemployed (OE), because you do not want to use your current employer for your second job.
 If you tell the truth and tell Job 2’s recruiters that you are working at your real Job 1 employer, once you have secured the job, Job 2 will sometimes call in and request verification of your employment.
 This is happening with increasing occurrence, although there are no reported stats, there are increasing reports about this occurring ever since the beginning of 2023.
 When it is reported, it’s because when your new employer finds out, it endangers your job with both jobs.